 Walking in the hills of Turin

-This walking tour starts in Turin, a town majestic squares, palaces like the 17th century palazzo Reale and the S.Giovanni Battista church housing the holy shroud.
+This walking tour following a part of the Gran Traversata della Collina-route starts in TURIN, a town majestic squares, palaces like the 17th century palazzo Reale and the S.Giovanni Battista church housing the holy shroud.
 Also the Egyptian museum is worth a visit.
 For the lovers of food there is the market ‘mercato di Porta Palazzo, where a lot of local delicacies can be found.
 ‘La Collina’ of Turin is a very important green recreational area close to the town.
 The ‘Great Crossing of Turin Hill’ – Gran Traversata della Collina (GTC) in Italian – begins from Chivasso and is a walking and cycling route which, following the ridges of the hills, offers some unique and evocative views of the surrounding area.

 This nature path is partially indicated by red-white-red markings, in many cases also showing the GTC logo.
 It is a hilly route crossing woods and fields.
 Along the way there are many things to see, such as the Castle of Moncalieri, the chapel of Our Lady of the Snow in Rocciamelone, the Memorial Park, the Hermitage, the Basilica of Superga, the Regional Nature Parks of the hill of Superga and Bosco del Vaj and Bardassano castle in Gassino.
 A highlight is certainly the Basilica of Superga designed by the architect Juvarra and built in the 18th century.
 From here you have a amazing view of the surrounding mountain and the Valley with the town of Turin.
 Inside the church is the burial crypt of the Savoy family.